Guilherme-xDEV/ML-Project-1/README.md

 trying to see ways to make the project more concise for everyday applications, making the algorithm more accurate or add a front-end basic integration?

 -Day 2 (02/01)
 Added new feature to the code; now the user can input email text to see if it is spam or not.
+The model can now evaluate portuguese text, before it could only evaluate text in english <br/>
+txt file was improved for that.
+I'm considering an integration with HTML and JavaScript code, the user could have their text verified using an input box on a simple website that will display spam or normal.

 -Day (03/01)